prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ### Compiling

+Compiling is done with [mixtool](https://github.com/metalmatze/mixtool) which bundles [go-jsonnet](https://github.com/google/go-jsonnet) and adds some more convenience helpers like converting to YAML and linting the output.

+> `mixtool` can be installed with `go get -u github.com/metalmatze/mixtool/cmd/mixtool`

-e.g. of how to compile the manifests: `./build.sh example.jsonnet`
+Example of how to compile the manifests: `mixtool build -m manifests/ example.jsonnet`

 Here's [example.jsonnet](example.jsonnet):